 Chronic Low Back Pain

-Chronic low back pain is one of the most common reasons to go to the doctor as well as miss work.
-It decreases quality of life and causes people to avoid activities they would normally enjoy.
-Acupuncture is a very well accepted and safe method to treat chronic low back pain (1,2).
+Back pain is one of the most common reasons for going to the doctor as well as missing work.
+Back pain decreases your quality of life and leads missing out on activities you would normally enjoy.

-An old acupuncture saying goes, “When there is no movement, there is pain.
+There is an old saying in Acupuncture.
+“When there is no movement, there is pain.
 When there is movement, there is no pain.”

-Stagnation is when there is not enough flow of energy through the back.
-Trauma, stress, or injury can cause the qi flow, or energy flow, in the body to slow down and gets stuck.
+Stagnation occurs when there is a blockage in the flow of energy through the back.
+Trauma, stress, or injury can cause the qi flow, or energy flow, in the body to slow down and get stuck.
 When there is no flow, pain develops.
-Car accident, sports injury, and stress can lead to development of stagnation.
+Car accidents, sports injuries, and stress can all lead to the development of stagnation.

-Deficiency is when there is not enough energy in body.
-The body needs qi, or energy, in order to function healthy.
+Another imbalance is called deficiency.
+A deficiency implies that there is not enough energy in body.
+The body needs qi, or energy, in order to function healthfully.
 Gradual, slow, chronic onset of back pain can be a sign that there is not enough energy, or a qi deficiency.

 Sometimes there is a combination of both a deficiency and a stagnation.
 This can take place over an extended period of time, for example, after a car accident.
 Pain and discomfort will linger, with no improvement, and can worsen over time.

 Lower back pain treatment will most often be focused on the back itself.
 Needles will also be placed in other areas of the body to stimulate and increase production of the energy.